soundspectrum/replicant/README.md

 Introduction
 ------------

 In an era where high-powered, multi-core systems are available on every desktop, laptop, and now even on smartphones, it's increasingly clear that language implementations should support real multi-threading capabilities.
-Multi-threading is a viable and popular approach in many other languages, and it's an area where Python typically has unfortunately had to apologize.
+Multi-threading is a viable and popular approach in many other languages, and it's an area where Python has typically had to apologize.
 Historically, Python code which requires concurrent execution uses fork() and interprocess communication (IPC), but this approach does not always yield the best performance for all workloads.
 For example, IPC requires serialization of data structures, which can be cost prohibitive when data structures are intricate or unwieldy.
 Shared memory between forked processes may be an alternative to serialization in some cases, but this only helpful for large flat data structures, and isn't possible for particular classes of algorithms.
 Interprocess shared memory solutions also tend to complicate implementation since message passing is required to setup, communicate, and synchronize access to a shared memory region.

 The standard CPython threading module offers support for threads, but there are significant caveats when performance is paramount.
 Specifically, since a global interpreter lock (GIL) is required to execute more than one thread safely in CPython, it's well understood that Python threads cannot execute even perfectly independent code concurrently (such as two threads each incrementing a non-shared integer value).
 Although C extension modules can release the GIL when the remaining work can be performed independently, in practice this requires careful extension module design and doesn't solve the GIL performance drawbacks when executing pure Python code.